-Remunerative lump sums received AFTER start of the ABSTUDY claim period are applied as income from the first day in the entitlement period in which they are paid and attributed forward for the number of days of the associated earning period, up to a maximum of 52 weeks.
+A remunerative lump sum received AFTER claiming ABSTUDY is applied as income from the first day of the instalment period in which it is paid and attributed forward for the number of days to which it relates, up to a maximum of 52 weeks.

-Where employment income is paid but is not paid in respect of a particular period this income will be attributed over a period not exceeding 52 weeks, as appropriate in the circumstances.
+Where employment income is paid but is not paid in respect of a particular period this income will be attributed from the first day of the instalment period in which it is paid over a period not exceeding 52 weeks, as appropriate in the circumstances.
 In most situations, the basis of determining the length of apportionment will depend on the nature of the employment income.
 Examples: